 Since the war continued for six years, it goes without saying that the Peace Conference, depicted here by Alonzo Chappel, was unsuccessful.

 In actuality, this is A Tale of Three Declarations.
 The third came from the Howe brothers on September 19th, and it is considered to be the first official British response to the Declaration of Independence (King George III did not respond publicly until a speech in Parliament on October 31).
-Stay tuned for more on British reactions to the Declaration of Independence in next month's highlight.

 In addition to Franklin's letter and the Peace Conference, the Continental Congress may have responded to the Commissioners' declaration in another way.
 On July 19th, the same day the Commissioners' declaration was reported in Independence Hall and ordered to be printed in the newspapers, the Continental Congress resolved to have the Declaration of Independence engrossed on parchment, to be signed.